 Canada Trade Infrastructure Plan

-We need to fix that now.
+We need to change that now.
 Governments and industry must come together to develop a Canada Trade Infrastructure Plan (CTIP).
+Canada’s people, business leaders andall of Canada’s provinces are calling for it.

 Canada Trade Infrastructure Plan

-We need to fix that now.
+We need to change that now.
 Governments and industry must come together to develop a Canada Trade Infrastructure Plan (CTIP).
+Canada’s people, business leaders andall of Canada’s provinces are calling for it.

 It brings in the revenue that funds our social programs and other national priorities.
-And, it generates millions of jobs.
+It generates millions of jobs across the country.
+Unfortunately, we’ve become reliant on one increasingly unreliable partner that is the destination for three quarters of Canada’s total exports.

 It brings in the revenue that funds our social programs and other national priorities.
-And, it generates millions of jobs.
+It generates millions of jobs across the country.
+Unfortunately, we’ve become reliant on one increasingly unreliable partner that is the destination for three quarters of Canada’s total exports.

 Our ability to get Canadian products to the global marketplace and create Canadian jobs is tied to the quality and reliability of our trade infrastructure.